 Most secondary legislation is found within the Official Journal (OJ).
 Like many aspects of the EU, the OJ is huge and perhaps unnecessarily complicated.
-Imagine cramming the U.S. Statutes-at-Large, the Treaty Series, the CFR, the Federal Register, and the Congressional Record into one large publication - you would have the equivalent of the OJ - not exactly light reading fare.
+Imagine cramming the U.S. Statutes-at-Large, the Treaty Series, CFR, Federal Register, and Congressional Record into one large publication—you would have a U.S. equivalent of the OJ.
 However, once you understand how to use it, the OJ is an invaluable resource.

 The Official Journal (OJ)

 The Official Journal (OJ), the official gazette of the EU, is published daily.

 The OJ is divided into five main parts.

 - The L series contains treaties and legislation, including directives and regulations, adopted by the Commission and Council, and other binding acts.

 - The C series is the “Information and Notices” section of the OJ containing non-binding decisions and resolutions of the institutions, texts of proposed legislation, Minutes of the Parliament, Commission and Council replies to written questions, opinions of the Economic and Social Committee, and notices of Court decisions.

 - The CE series contains Commission proposals going back to 1999.
 It is only available electronically (either through EUR-Lex, Westlaw or Lexis).